Home » Florida » Unexpected Treasures in the Florida Keys: Hidden Gems Beyond Key West

 Person kayaking in a yellow kayak on calm, greenish water with dense greenery in the background.

-Stay at Key Colony Beach Hotel
+Where to Stay in Marathon: Key Colony Beach Hotel

 Kingsail Resort (Budget Option)